Intellivision

-The Intellivision is a home video game console released by Mattel Electronics in 1979.
-The name is a portmanteau of "intelligent television".
-Development began in 1977, the same year as the launch of its main competitor, the Atari 2600.
+The Intellivision (a portmanteau of intelligent television) is a home video game console released by Mattel Electronics in 1979.
+It distinguished itself from competitors with more realistic sports and strategic games.
+By 1981, Mattel Electronics had close to 20% of the domestic video game market, selling more than 3.75 million consoles and 20 million cartridges through 1983.
+At its peak, Mattel Electronics had about 1,800 employees in several countries, including 110 videogame developers.
 In 1984, Mattel sold its video game assets to a former Mattel Electronics executive and investors, eventually becoming INTV Corporation.
-Game development ran from 1978 to 1990 when the Intellivision was discontinued.
-From 1980 to 1983, more than 3 million consoles were sold.
+Game development ran from 1978 to 1990, when the Intellivision was discontinued.

-In 2009, IGN ranked the Intellivision No. 14 of the greatest video game consoles of all time.
-It remained Mattel's only video game console until the HyperScan in 2006.
+In 2009, IGN ranked the Intellivision No. 14 on their list of the greatest video game consoles of all time.